MHaynes33/BlackBox/README.md

 ---

-## Phase 3: Nonlinear & Ensemble Modeling (need help!)
+## Phase 3: Nonlinear & Ensemble Modeling

 ### Purpose
-Evaluate nonlinear and ensemble regression models and generate holdout predictions.
+Evaluate nonlinear and ensemble regression models capable of capturing ACME’s tiered, nonlinear, and diminishing-return reimbursement logic, and select a final production-quality model for interpretability analysis in Phase 4.

+This phase produces the **official Phase 3 stacking ensemble model** and generates holdout predictions for downstream analysis.

+---

 ### Inputs
 - `data/phase2_features_baseline_models.csv`